ubco-W2022T1-cosc301/project-group50/README.md

 ## Team Members
 - Justin: I live in kelowna, I am a math major, minoring in computer science.
-- Colton Palfrey: I am a 3rd year COSC Major and I live in West Kelowna BC!
+- Colton: I am a 3rd year COSC Major and I live in West Kelowna BC!
 - Mitchell: I live in vernon, I have an interest in safety mechanisms and I am in engineering at UBCO

 ## Images